Open Source Shopping Carts vs Hosted Ones - Who’s On Top?

 Firstly - who’s the king?

 No secret here - Magento continues to be a leading platform among open source admirers, according to BuiltWith.
-Migrating data to Magento is a frequent request at Cart2Cart, among the 65+ supported carts.
+Migrating data to Magento is a frequent request at Cart2Cart, among our numerous supported carts.
 As experience shows, our clients are most likely to perform such transfers: Magento to Magento (upgrade); WooCommerce to Magento; OpenCart to Magento.

 Open Source Shopping Carts vs Hosted Ones - Who’s On Top? [quiz-cat id="679485"] Why is it so?